ob1-sc/tanzu-ops-workstation/README.md

 # Description

-The goal of this repository is to provide some quick and easy options for setting an a Workstation/Dev Environment with all of the tooling required for performing Tanzu Operations and Engineering work.
+The goal of this repository is to provide some quick and easy options for setting an a Workstation/Dev environment with all of the tooling required for performing Tanzu Operations and Engineering work.

+The content of this repository is not a supported product, rather an opinionated template for setting up a Workstation/Dev environment that Tanzu operators and engineers can use to build out their own environment.
+Feel free to modify with your own packages/dotfile/configs/etc and if you feel anything is generically reusable then please don't hesitate to make a pull request back to this repo.

 Currently the repository provides the following options: